Ilocano language: Consonants

 All consonantal phonemes except /h, ʔ/ may be a syllable onset or coda.
 The phoneme /h/ is a borrowed sound (except in the negative variant haan) and rarely occurs in coda position.
 Although the Spanish word reloj 'clock' would have been heard as [re.loh], the final /h/ is dropped resulting in /re.lo/.
 However, this word also may have entered the Ilokano lexicon at early enough a time that the word was still pronounced /re.loʒ/, with the j pronounced as in French, resulting in /re.los/ in Ilokano.
 As a result, both /re.lo/ and /re.los/ occur.

 The glottal stop /ʔ/ is not permissible as coda; it can only occur as onset.
 Even as an onset, the glottal stop disappears in affixation.
 Take, for example, the root aramat [ʔɐ.ɾa.mat], 'use'.
 When prefixed with ag-, the expected form is *[ʔɐɡ.ʔɐ.ɾa.mat].
 But, the actual form is [ʔɐ.ɡɐ.ɾa.mat]; the glottal stop disappears.
 In a reduplicated form, the glottal stop returns and participates in the template, CVC, agar-aramat [ʔɐ.ɡaɾ.ʔɐ.ɾa.mat].
-Glottal stop /ʔ/ sometimes occurs nonphonemically in coda in words ending in vowels, but only before a pause.
+Glottal stop /ʔ/ sometimes occurs non-phonemically in coda in words ending in vowels, but only before a pause.

 Stops are pronounced without aspiration.
 When they occur as coda, they are not released, for example, sungbat [sʊŋ.bat̚] 'answer', 'response'.

 Ilokano is one of the Philippine languages which is excluded from [ɾ]-[d] allophony, as /r/ in many cases is derived from a Proto-Austronesian *R; compare bago (Tagalog) and baró (Ilokano) 'new'.

 The language marginally has a trill [r] which is spelled as rr, for example, serrek [sɯ.ˈrɯk] 'to enter'.
 Trill [r] is sometimes an allophone of [ɾ] in word-initial position, syllable-final, and word-final positions, spelled as single r, for example, ruar 'outside' [ɾwaɾ] ~ [rwar].
 It is only pronounced flap [ɾ] in affixation and across word boundaries, especially when vowel-ending word precedes word-initial r.
 But it is different in proper names of foreign origin, mostly Spanish, like Serrano, which is correctly pronounced [sɛ.ˈrano].
 Some speakers, however, pronounce Serrano as [sɛ.ˈɾano].